 Irish Government Announces €505m Fuel Cost Package as Protests Clear Motorways

-The Irish government has unveiled a €505 million support package to tackle soaring fuel costs, as Gardaí cleared the last major motorway blockades and Taoiseach Micheál Martin condemned the protests while acknowledging the genuine hardship driving them.
+The Irish government has unveiled a €505 million support package to tackle soaring fuel costs, as Gardaí cleared the last major motorway blockades and Taoiseach Micheál Martin condemned the protests while acknowledging the genuine hardship driving them — with protest organisers dismissing the package as "insulting" and vowing to continue demonstrations.

 Background

-The protests were sparked by a dramatic spike in global fuel prices following the United States' decision to blockade Iranian ports, which sent European oil prices surging to nearly $150 a barrel.
+The demonstrations were sparked by a dramatic spike in global fuel prices following the United States' decision to blockade Iranian ports in the Strait of Hormuz, which sent European oil prices surging above $100 a barrel.
 Ireland, as a small open economy heavily dependent on imported fuel, was particularly exposed to the price shock.
+Diesel prices in the Republic rose sharply, placing enormous strain on farmers, hauliers, and fishing communities who depend on fuel to operate.
 Protesters argued that the government had been too slow to act and that ordinary families and businesses were being crushed by costs beyond their control.
+A poll in the Sunday Independent found that 56% of voters supported the protesters — a striking indication of the depth of public frustration.

 Key Developments

-The €505 million package includes several targeted measures.
-Excise duty reductions on petrol, diesel, and marked gas oil have been extended until the end of July.
+The €505 million package, announced on Saturday 12 April, includes several targeted measures.
+Excise duty on petrol, diesel, and marked gas oil has been reduced, with the cuts extended until the end of July.
 A planned carbon tax increase has been postponed from May to October.
-A new fuel subsidy has been introduced specifically for farmers and fisheries, sectors that are particularly exposed to diesel price volatility.
+A new fuel subsidy has been introduced specifically for farmers and fisheries — sectors that are particularly exposed to diesel price volatility — and additional support has been provided for small and medium-sized businesses facing elevated energy costs.

 Why It Matters